Orange Cranberry Sourdough Bread

 Lift your dough around the edges to pop a little more rice flour if you feel it needs it.
 Just try to handle the dough as little as possible and be really gentle as you really want to preserve all the gases and air bubbles that have formed during your bulk ferment.

-If you don't have rice flour, corn meal works really well with this dough.
+If you don't have rice flour, corn meal or semolina works really well with this dough.

 Sourdough Orange Cranberry Bread dough in an oval banneton.